couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

 * **`DISTINCT`** - If you use the `DISTINCT` in your query, any duplicate result objects will be removed from the result set.
 If you do not use `DISTINCT`, the query will return all objects that meet the query conditions in a result set.

 * **`FROM`** - This is an optional clause for your query.
 If you omit this clause, the input for the query is a single empty object.
-The most common way to use the FROM clause is to provide a `data-source` which is a named data bucket, database name, or path.
-Alternately you can provide the database, data bucket, or path as an alias using the `AS` clause with `FROM.` For example, if you have contact documents as follows:
+The most common way to use the FROM clause is to provide a `data-source` which is a named data bucket or path.
+Alternately you can provide the data bucket or path as an alias using the `AS` clause with `FROM.` For example, if you have contact documents as follows:

         {"type":"contact",
          "name":"earl",